LGBTQ rights in New York: LGBTQ business city agreements

 In January 2021, it was announced and reported that New York City recognizes LGBTQ-owned businesses access to city contract agreements - very similar arrangements in California and some cities within New Jersey exist by legislation or executive order.

 Defamation

 On May 30, 2012, in the case of Yonaty v.
 Mincolla, a unanimous four-judge panel of the New York Appellate Division held that labeling someone "gay" or a "homosexual" can no longer be grounds for defamation.
 Justice Thomas Mercure wrote: "In light of the tremendous evolution in social attitudes regarding homosexuality...it cannot be said that current public opinion supports a rule that would equate statements imputing homosexuality with accusations of serious criminal conduct or insinuations that an individual has a loathsome disease."

-Staten Island St Patrick's Day LGBTQ marching ban
+St Patrick's Day march bans

+The ban on LGBTQ individuals participating in the New York City St. Patrick's Day parade was ended in September 2014.

-In February 2022, it was reported that Staten Island St Patrick's Day parade still legally bans LGBTQ individuals from marching.
-New York City repealed the ban in 2014.
+The ban on LGBTQ individuals participating in the Staten Island St. Patrick's Day parade was ended in November 2024.
+This was the last St. Patrick's Day march in New York City to have such a ban in place.

-It has been reported that the ban was officially repealed in November 2024.
+Gay bathhouse and sauna ban

+In response to the AIDS crisis in New York, in 1985, the state government passed legislation that prohibited gay bathhouses and saunas.
+The legislation enabled municipalities to close gay bathhouses and other places where "high-risk sexual activities" take place.
+Mayor Ed Koch used the legislation to send the officials undercover into bathhouses.

+As of August 2026, the ban remains in effect.